san650/ember-cli-page-object/README.md

 # Ember Page Objects [![Build Status](https://travis-ci.org/san650/ember-cli-page-object.svg?branch=master)](https://travis-ci.org/san650/ember-cli-page-object)

 Represent the screens of your web app as a series of objects.
-This ember-cli addon ease the construction of these objects on your acceptance tests.
+This ember-cli addon eases the construction of these objects on your acceptance tests.

 ## What is a Page Object?